HOW DO YOU AUTHENTICATE BASEBALL CARDS

 Another important way to determine authenticity is to check for alterations, restoration or tampering.
 Inspect closely under magnification for sign of whiting or touch-up on autographs.
 Feel for overlays on surfaces.
 Look for odd creases or bends that don’t feel natural.
 Older cards can have minor surface flaws from age/wear, but obvious repairs could point to a fake.
 Use a black light to check for bleed-through on the back that authentic older cards sometimes have.
 Bleed-through on a modern card is a red flag.

-Read also: CIGARETTE BASEBALL CARDS VALUE
+Read also: 2023 TOPPS HERITAGE BASEBALL CARDS REVIEW

 For mid-grade or better vintage cards in particular, have them graded and authenticated by a reputable third-party grading service like PSA, BGS or SGC.
 These industry leaders use advanced technology, extensive population databases, and experience to properly authenticate submitted cards.
 A professional grade brings credibility, helps establish value, and protects against counterfeits entering the marketplace.
 Be suspicious of ungraded vintage cards in pristine condition and unsigned modern cards that don’t need authentication.